hobuinc/laz-perf/README.md

 # Using LAZperf on Windows/UNIX

 Although the LAZperf library is focused on decoding the LAZ data itself, there is support for reading a complete LAS or LAZ file.
-If you have LAZ-comrpessed data, you can decompress by creating a decompressor for the right point type and providing a callback that will provide data from the LAZ source as requested by the decompressor.
+If you have LAZ-compressed data, you can decompress by creating a decompressor for the right point type and providing a callback that will provide data from the LAZ source as requested by the decompressor.
 For example, to read point format 0 data, you might do the following: